 - NOAA-Level Management-Coordinate and integrate NOAA's data and information management activities.
 This includes the management and technical guidance to ensure the quality, continuity, and accessibility of NOAA data holdings. - Planning and Evaluation-Involve representatives of the Line Offices and crosscutting Program Offices in the preparation of management strategic plans, program development plans, implementation plans, and supporting documentation describing the NOAA-wide data and information management activities. - Oversight-Monitor data and information management throughout NOAA for adherence to environmental data policy guidelines.
 Identify operations deficiencies and recommend corrective measures. - Data System Modernization-Support the development and implementation of NOAA's data system modernization through the preparation of requirements analyses, concept and acquisition planning documentation, and configuration management activities.
 Establish the necessary infrastructure to support user access interconnectivity with the diverse NOAA environmental data and gateways to other agency and international archives. - Policy Development, National and International-Develop and promulgate NOAA-wide policies needed to clearly establish data and information management responsibilities and procedures.
-These policies will establish data submission requirements, and describe archival/retrieval procedures.
-These data and information policies will also address national and international agreements.
+These policies will establish data submission

-- Standards and Guidelines-Establish standards for all facets of data and information management, including original environmental observations, quality control procedures, data handling facilities, and communications protocols.
-Standards provide a common foundation of data and information management, especially in a distributed data management system such as NOAA's. - Data and Information Tracking-Implement a tracking system to monitor the endto-end performance of NOAA's data and information management activities.
-The system will track data and information through all phases and stages of its life cycle, from the planning of data handling, storage, and retrieval, and document user requests and responses, to their operations and replacement.
-The performance data will allow NOAA to evaluate and plan system improvements intelligently. - Data Exchange-Coordinate the beneficial exchange of environmental data with other agencies and countries. - General Information-Document and publish information concerning NOAA data management plans via newsletters, journal articles, seminars, and workshops.
-This information will be used both internally and externally not only to measure progress, but also to inform the user community of new products and services as they come online.
-Planning has begun for a series of informative articles entitled "NOAA Environmental Situation Reports," which will be provided to the general public on a quarterly bases.
+- requirements, and describe archival/retrieval procedures.
+These data and informatione policies will also address national and international agreements.e - •e Standards and Guidelines-Establish standards for all facets of data and information management, including original environmental observations, quality controle procedures, data handling facilities, and communications protocols.
+Standardse provide a common foundation of data and information management, especially in ae distributed data management system such as NOAA's.e - •e Data and Information Tracking-Implement a tracking system to monitor the endto-end performance of NOAA's data and information management activities.
+Thee system will track data and information through all phases and stages of its life cycle, from the planning of data handling, storage, and retrieval, and document user requestse and responses, to their operations and replacement.
+The performance data will allowe NOAA to evaluate and plan system improvements intelligently.e - •e Data Exchange-Coordinate the beneficial exchange of environmental data withe other agencies and countries.e - •e General Information-Document and publish information concerning NOAA data management plans via newsletters, journal articles, seminars, and workshops.
+Thise information will be used both internally and externally not only to measure progress, but also to inform the user community of new products and services as they comee online.
+Planning has begun for a series of informative articles entitled "NOAAe Environmental Situation Reports," which will be provided to the general public on ae quarterly bases.e